remarcmij/arr-reduce/README.md

-# The reduce function
+# The arr.reduce() function

-The official syntax description is as follows:
+The official syntax description for this function is as follows:

 ```
 arr.reduce(callback, [initialValue])